Matwoj89/Restaurant-billing-system/README.md

 After collecting an order user have to choose active buttons.
 There are 6 options:

-1.Total - sum up an order.
+- Total - sum up an order.
 Calculate amount of bill.
-2.Check - generate bill on text area.
+- Check - generate bill on text area.
-3.Reset - turns every field on a start value.
+- Reset - turns every field on a start value.
-4.Exit - leave an aplication.
+- Exit - leave an aplication.
 This function is secured by JoptionPane with an ask to confirm closing.
-5.Save.txt - allows user to save generated bill in txt file.
-Exactly "C:\\Users\\user\\Desktop\\filename.txt"."\n" 6.Print - as it is named.
+- Save.txt - allows user to save generated bill in txt file.
+Exactly "C:\\Users\\user\\Desktop\\filename.txt"."\n"
+- Print - as it is named.
 Printing a check.

 Check method contains method of random select bill ID and random waiter name.
 It also get metod for an actual date and time.